-- 1) Press and hold the Sleep/Wake button until the slider appears on the screen. - 2 Drag the slider to the right.
-The iPhone powers down and the screen goes completely dark. - Press and hold the Sleep/Wake button until you see the Apple logo on the screen.
+- 1 Press and hold the Side button (on 5s and SE models you use the Wake/Sleep button instead) until the slider appears on the screen. - 2 Drag the slider to the right.
+The iPhone powers down and the screen goes completely dark. - 3 Press and hold the Side button (use the Sleep/Wake button on a 5s or SE model) until you see the Apple logo on the screen.
 The iPhone restarts.
 When the Home screen appears, try using the iPhone again.
 If the problem is solved, you're done.